exercism/docs/building/markdown/markdown.md

 Using anchor text and linking it is easier to understand and contextualize.

 ```
-If you want some more information, [Google][google-search-link] is a useful resource.
+If you want some more information, [Google][google-link] is a useful resource.

 [google-link]: https://google.com
 ```